The Cross (nightclub)

 The Cross was a nightclub in York Way, Coal Drops Goods Yard, King's Cross, London, England between 1993 and 2007, closing on New Year's Day 2008.

-The club was started by Billy Reilly and Keith Reilly (the subsequent founder of Fabric), who had originally wanted to open a pre-club drinks bar next to Bagleys nightclub.
+The club was started by Billy Reilly and Keith Reilly (the subsequent founder of Fabric), who had originally wanted to open a pre-club drinks bar next to Bagley's nightclub.
 Camden Council however granted the Reilly brothers a full dance licence and they started hosting club events at the Cross.